-The carrying amounts of the Company's long-term debt approximate the fair value based on consideration of current borrowing rates available to the Company (Level 2 input).
-The carrying values of accounts receivable, accounts payable, accrued expenses and other current liabilities approximate their fair values due to the short-term nature of these assets and liabilities.
+The carrying values of cash and cash equivalents, accounts receivable, accounts payable, accrued expenses and other current liabilities approximate their fair values due to the short-term nature of these assets and liabilities.

 Accounts Receivable: Accounts receivable are stated at invoice value less estimated allowances for doubtful accounts.
 The Company establishes an allowance for doubtful accounts as losses are estimated to have occurred through a provision for bad debts charged to earnings.
 Losses are charged against the allowance when management believes the receivable is no longer collectible.
 These losses have been immaterial to date.
 Subsequent recoveries, if any, are credited to the allowance.
 The allowance for doubtful accounts is evaluated on a regular basis by management and is based on the credit risk of specific customers, past collection history, and management's evaluation of accounts receivable.
 The evaluation is inherently subjective, as it requires estimates that are susceptible to significant revision as more information becomes available.
-As of December 27, 2020 and December 29, 2019 the Company recorded an allowance for doubtful accounts of \$196 and \$304 in the accompanying consolidated balance sheets.
+As of December 26, 2021 and December 27, 2020, the Company recorded an allowance for doubtful accounts of \$269 and \$196 in the accompanying consolidated balance sheets.

 Inventories: Inventories are stated at the lower of cost (determined under the first-in, first-out method) or net realizable value.
-Inventory includes eggs, butter, packaging, feed, laying hens, pullets, merchandise and equipment parts.
+Inventory includes eggs and egg related products, butter and butter related products, packaging, feed, laying hens, pullets, merchandise and equipment parts.
 A reduction in the carrying value of an inventory item from cost to net realizable value is recorded in cost of goods sold with the offset to inventory.
-Any inventory that does not meet the quality control standards of the Company is separated and a reserve is recorded for the cost.
+Any inventory that does not meet the quality control standards of the Company is separated and written down to its net realizable value.